hippiehunter/dblbook/src/guessing_game/guessing_game.md

 endmain
 ```

-First we've added a variable named random and assigned it a new instance of the `Random` class.
-This is a class that provides a convenient way to generate random numbers.
-Next we've added a variable named `randomNumber` and assigned it the result of calling the `Next` method on the `random` variable.
-The `Next` method takes two arguments, the first is the inclusive lower bound of the random number and the second is the exclusive upper bound.
-In this case we're passing 1 and 101, so the random number will be between 1 and 100.
-Finally we've added a line to convert our secret number to be a string then output it to the console.
+Notice that we've added a variable named `random` and assigned it a new instance of the Random class, which provides a convenient way to generate random numbers.
+We've also added a variable named `randomNumber` and assigned it the result of calling the Next method on the `random` variable.
+The Next method takes two arguments: the first is the inclusive lower bound of the random number, and the second is the exclusive upper bound.
+In this case, we're passing 1 and 101, so the random number will be between 1 and 100.
+Finally, we've added a line to convert our secret number to be a string and then output it to the console.

 Try running the program a few times: